singnet/dev-portal/README.md

 If you are just starting out, read the [getting started](https://dev.singularitynet.io/tutorials/getting-started) page.

-If you are already familiar with Blockchain technology like MetaMask, Ethereum and AGIX, then you may want to skip immediately to browsing the beta [Marketplace](http://beta.singularitynet.io).
+If you are already familiar with Blockchain technology like MetaMask and Ethereum then you may want to skip immediately to browsing the beta [Marketplace](http://beta.singularitynet.io).

 ## Setup